-1. Amended Section 4.1.1 Permit Required; Exemptions.
-Amended February 9, 1998: adding Section 4.1.7, Permits for Lots require Residential Drainage requires City Approval.
+Amended Section 4.1.1 Clearing and grading of more than one lot requires City Approval.
 Amended by adding Section 8.1.7 Slopes greater than four (4) per cent shall have a stormwater collection system.
 Amended Section 8.4.1 Surface Drainage Design Standards paragraph (i) is amended to require collection system for slopes over four (4) per cent and paragraphs h and i are added.